Skip to content

 The first step is to understand where these costs are coming from.
 As we mentioned earlier, Shopify's fees are broken down into two main categories: subscription fees and transaction fees.

-Shopify's subscription fees range from $29 to $299 per month.
-These fees cover the cost of using Shopify's platform and its various features.
 Shopify's transaction fees, on the other hand, are a percentage of the total order value.

 Use Shopify Discounts

 Meanwhile, there's a 20% discount for biannual payments and a 30% discount for a three-year plan.
-Thus, if you have the budget for it, we recommend choosing a longer subscription period to take advantage of these discounts.
+So, if you have the budget for it, we recommend choosing a longer subscription period to take advantage of these discounts.

 Choose a Lower-Priced Plan